jar398/listtools/doc/guide.md

 ### newick

-An extremely rudimentary Newick notation parser.
+An extremely rudimentary Newick notation parser, intended mainly for running small tests.

 The following accepts a Newick string on the command line and emits a CSV table with basic Darwin Core columns: